7 Iconic Fashion Pieces In The History Of Fashion

 The Polo shirt is most associated with Lacoste and Ralph Lauren.
 Although they weren’t the first to invent this garment, (it was discovered by the British military on Indian local polo players in the 19th century, and Brook Brothers company) they are the ones who made it iconic.

-Around 1933, RenĂ© Lacoste, then a professional tennis player, was approached by the owner of a leading French knitwear manufacturer, AndrĂ© Gillier, who proposed that the two come together to sell reproductions of Lacoste’s knitted tennis shirt, featuring his famous crocodile logo.
-That same year, they founded “La Chemise Lacoste”, now known simply as Lacoste.
-It became the first brand to feature a visible logo on the outside of a garment.
 The creators began mass-marketing his shirts as tennis uniforms.
 The new short-sleeved polo shirt in “petit piquĂ©â€ cotton polo revolutionized the outfits worn on the tennis courts.
 It was more flexible, lightweight, and breathable, and provided more freedom of movement compared to regular tennis shirts.
-In 1951, American manufacturer Izod gained a licensing agreement to produce and sell Lacoste shirts in the United States, and they quickly became a must-have piece not just in sports, but to wear on different occasions.
+In 1951, American manufacturer Izod gained a licensing agreement to produce and sell Lacoste shirts in the United States.
+They quickly became a must-have piece not just in sports, but to wear on different occasions.

 Four decades later, in 1972, Ralph Lauren introduced his version of the Polo shirt.
 It was crafted from the purest cotton fabric that was light and comfortable.
-The Ralph Lauren polo became one of the most fundamental pieces of menswear, a timeless and versatile piece of everyday wear, and a signature item of the preppy, Ivy League look.
+The Ralph Lauren polo became one of the most fundamental pieces of menswear.
+It was a timeless and versatile piece of everyday wear, and a signature item of the preppy, Ivy League look.
 Today, it is available in more than 50 shades – not including the limited editions and a polo customization service.

 Want to learn more about fashion industry fundamentals?
 Subscribe to our daily newsletter 365 days of fashion.